-The COVID-19 pandemic is a new and uncertain time for all members of our school community and will affect our mental health in different ways.
-However children, parents and staff are feeling right now is valid and The Manor will support all members of the school community at this time.
+The COVID-19 pandemic has affected mental health in different ways.
+However children, parents and staff are feeling during this time is valid and The Manor will support all members of the school community at this time.
+Staff should also be aware of The Manor's Mental Health and Wellbeing Policy.